-The plan under chapter 11 of the Bankruptcy Co ode filed by, on

-nodification filed on,] or a summary

-thereof, having been transmitted to creditors and equity sec

-It having been determined after hearing on notice e that the requirements for confirmation set forth in 11 U.S.C.

-§ 1129(a) [or, if appropriate, 11 U.S.C. § 1129(b)] have be en satisfied;

-IT IS ORDERED that:

-The plan filed by , on, [I j

-appropriate, include dates and any other pertinent details of of modifications to the plan] is confirmed.
-[If the plan provides

-for an injunction against conduct not otherwise enjoined un nder the Code, include the information required by Rule 3020.]
+The plan under chapter 11 of the Bankruptcy Co ode filed by, on [if applicable, as modified by a m odification filed on,] or a summary thereof, having been transmitted to creditors and equity secu urity holders; and It having been determined after hearing on notice e that the requirements for confirmation set forth in 11 U.S.C. § 1129(a) [or, if appropriate, 11 U.S.C. § 1129(b)] have been en satisfied; IT IS ORDERED that: The plan filed by , on, [Ij appropriate, include dates and any other pertinent details of of modifications to the plan] is confirmed.
+[If the plan provides for an injunction against conduct not otherwise enjoined un nder the Code, include the information required by Rule 3020.]
 A copy of the confirmed plan is attached.

-Dated:

-BY THE COURT

-United States Bankruptcy Judge.
+Dated: BY THE COURT United States Bankruptcy Judge.
 (Added Aug.
 1, 1991; amended Dec.
 1, 2001.)

-Notes of Advisory Committee on Rules-1991 Form 18 may be adapted for use together with this form.
+Notes of Advisory Committee on Rules-1991 Form 18 may be adapted for use together with this